cyberark/conjur-api-ruby/CONTRIBUTING.md

 ### Add a git tag

-1. Once your changes have been **reviewed and merged into master**, tag the version using `git tag -a "vx.y.z" -m "vx.y.z release"`.
+1. Once your changes have been **reviewed and merged into main**, tag the version using `git tag -a "vx.y.z" -m "vx.y.z release"`.
 Note this requires you to be able to sign releases.
    Consult the [github documentation on signing commits](https://help.github.com/articles/signing-commits-with-gpg/) on how to set this up. `vx.y.z release` is an acceptable tag message.